Tuner Baluns on Input

 String of Beads Balun on Tuner Input

-Let's see what happens when a more typical "string of beads balun" is used.
+Let's see what happens when a more typical "very long string of beads balun" is used.
+In this case we will ignore balun flaws and assume ideal resistance, with zero stray or shunt capacitance:

 In this case power in the upper side of the balanced load, represented by R1, increases.
 There is also a shortfall of power in the lower side of the load.
 Power input slightly increases (I didn't readjust the network for the changed impedance) to 32.5 watts